Arriving At The Airport

-Waking up to the air attendants shuffling through the aisles organising breakfast we still had two excruciating long hours before we would be landing in Los Angeles and I would get to experience Hollywood for the first time.
+Waking up to the air attendants shuffling through the aisles organizing breakfast we still had two excruciating long hours before we would be landing in Los Angeles and I would get to experience Hollywood for the first time.

 Making it through all the queues the very first thing I managed to do in the airport was walk into the men’s bathroom.
-Whose’ freakin idea was it that a mens bathroom would have two doors opposite each other, no!
+Whose’ freakin idea was it that a mens bathroom would have two doors opposite each other, no![toc]

 The place we are staying at is perfect, in the center of all the action.
 Soon enough I was standing on the walk of fame, being pestered by people trying to achieve their Hollywood dream.

 Wanting a quick and easy bite the Hard Rock Cafe seemed like the best option for lunch.
 I quickly found out the food was below average, it was ridiculously expensive and I would never return.
 Though, the plus side was we had an amazing waiter to use to date a kiwi girl.
 He was super helpful teaching me how to pay the bill ‘American Style’ for the first time.

 Heading back to the hotel for the afternoon I was in much need for a drink of water.
 I was raised to always carry a drink bottle, no matter where I am.
 Though, after going through the airport I had yet to buy one.
 I remember always hearing people talk about ‘Los Angeles water’.
 I knew it was something I had to experience.